 The one climb we have today is long and continuous.
 Not particularly difficult, but it just keeps going.
 For the most part this is a rock strewn farmers roadway, suitable for tractors and cloven hoofs.
 Pilgrim ankles must take a awful twist quite often on this road.
-Essentially there is very little to see on the way.
+Essentially there is very little to see on The Way today.
 I am so bored at one point I even stopped to look inside this little church at the side of the road.
 Otherwise I was alone with my music, my thoughts, and the path under my feet.

 Which brings the whole story back to me…..
 How am I doing after my day off to recover you might well ask.
 My right knee was doing well until about 11am when it started aching.
 Not pain, but aching.

 My left foot and ankle are not as cooperative, however, I was wearing my boots all day, and when I finally released my foot from the boot my ankle felt much better.